manishmadugula/Notes/Code/java_new_features.md

 - Lambda doesn't require the type of parameter.
 - Lambda doesn't require the ```()``` brackets if there is a single parameter, only when there are no parameter or more than one parameter then it requires the ```()``` brackets
 - Lambda also doesn't require the ```{}``` brackets if the body of the method contains a single statement.
+- Return keyword is not needed in lambda, if it can be derived from context.
   ```java
     Printer p = x -> System.out.println(x);
   ```